daniil/new-developers-advice/README.md

   - Treat interviews as a two-way conversation, be curious, have follow up questions, don't be afraid to show your personality.
 Simply enjoying the process of the interview and showing that you are happy to be there and engage fully is a huge green flag for the interviewer.

 - Practice talking about the projects you've done
+  - One of the biggest interview challenges for junior devs is to put the work you've done into context.
+Take the time to reflect on your school or self-guided work and distill some learnings and takeaways from that work.
   - Practice talking in technical terms
   - Practice breaking the project down and explaining it in non-technical terms
   - Practice talking about challenges and learnings of the projects